 We also went into the Gozo Nature Museum, which offered free entry during the Science Festival for those of us with inquiring minds.
 While there, we attended an hour-long lecture on local bee life in Malta.
 To say we walked out buzzing with excitement is just all too easy.

-We already knew the local honey was delicious, but learning about the native species and the threats they face was both fascinating and heartbreaking.
+We already knew the local honey was delicious.
+But learning about the native species and the threats they face was both fascinating and heartbreaking.
 Without bees, we will lose entire ecosystems.
 Protect your bees, y’all!

 Take in the Beauty of Xlendi Bay

 From Victoria, we drove to Xlendi Bay on Gozo’s southwestern shore.
-(A note on pronunciation in Maltese: Much like when I lived in Basque Country in Spain, pronouncing an “x” much softer here in Malta.
+(A note on pronunciation in Maltese: Much like when I lived in Basque Country in Spain, pronouncing an “x” is much softer here in Malta.
 In Maltese, you pronounce “x” like “sh” – so we drove to Shlendi Bay.)

 Xlendi Bay is a beautiful little alcove of beach and fishing boats, surrounded by hotels and homes all around.
 During our off-season visit, there were only a few families enjoying the quiet rocky beach.
 I’ve been told come summertime, this area will be especially crowded with tourists.
 I’m glad we checked it out early!